-Sprint Flash and HTC One VX receiving Jelly Bean updates while AT&T's HTC One gets 'LTE Enhancements'Alex Wagner - Deputy Managing Editor, News Desk
+Sprint Flash and HTC One VX receiving Jelly Bean updates while AT&T's HTC One gets 'LTE Enhancements'Alex Wagner - Editorial Director of News and Content

 It feels like it's been a while since we've seen the Sprint Flash in the headlines, but today the ZTE-made handset is in the news once again thanks to the arrival of a major software update.
 Sprint today announced that the Flash is now receiving an update that includes a bump up to Android Jelly Bean as well as a few other improvements.
 Sprint doesn't mention which version of Jelly Bean the Flash is getting, but Android Police claims that it's Android 4.1, which wouldn't be a surprise.
 The full changelog for the N9500V1.0.0B15 update: